-Tower Grove Park to study ‘place’ of Christopher Columbus statue
+Local group wants Christopher Columbus statue removed from Tower Grove Park

 The Columbus statue is part of a trio by the Victorian artist Ferdinand von Miller.
 These statues, including William Shakespeare, appear in islands in the east-west main drive of the park.

 Community stakeholders including respected members of the Native American and Italian American communities will convene in the coming weeks in an externally-facilitated discussion.

+"So as we approach the subject of Christopher Columbus, we will be looking at that lens as well as how it is perceived today by individuals and organizations," Reininger said.

-Tower Grove Park is one of only seven National Historic Landmark urban parks in the nation.
+Tower Grove Park was established in 1868 and the statue was dedicated in October 1886.
+It's one of only seven National Historic Landmark urban parks in the nation.

 The Columbus statue has been vandalized in the past.
 This is our previous report: